Boundary Layer Estimates in Stochastic Homogenization: Introduction

 In the case of periodic homogenization, the study of the oscillating Dirichlet problem has a long history and by now a relatively complete picture has emerged in the literature.
-On half-spaces with rationally aligned normals (with respect to the underlying periodic structure), Allaire and Amar \cite{AllaireAmar} have shown exponential decay of the gradient of the boundary layer corrector away from the boundary; they subsequently used this result to homogenize the oscillating Dirichlet problem on polygonal domains with rationally aligned boundaries \footnote{However, this homogenization result only holds along subsequences.}.
-For half-spaces with Diophantine normals, G\'erard-Varet and Masmoudi \cite{GerardVaretMasmoudi2,GerardVaretMasmoudi} established superpolynomial decay of the boundary layer corrector gradients; as a consequence, they were able to formulate quantitative homogenization error estimates for the oscillating boundary data problem on uniformly convex domains, albeit with suboptimal rate.
-Recently, Armstrong, Kuusi, Mourrat, and Prange \cite{ArmstrongKuusiMourratPrange} have obtained optimal convergence estimates in $L^p$ for $p\geq 2$ for the oscillating Dirichlet problem on convex domains, employing also a subsequent regularity result for the effective boundary data by Shen and Zhuge \cite{ShenZhugeRegularity}.
-The case of the Neumann problem has recently been treated by Shen and Zhuge \cite{ShenZhugeNeumann}.
+On half-spaces with rationally aligned normals (with respect to the underlying periodic structure), Allaire and Amar \cite{AllaireAmar} have shown exponential decay of the gradient of the boundary layer corrector away from the boundary; they subsequently used this result to homogenize the oscillating Dirichlet problem on polygonal domains with rationally aligned boundaries\footnote{\,However, this homogenization result only holds along subsequences.}.
+For half-spaces with Diophantine normals, G\'erard-Varet and Masmoudi \cite{GerardVaretMasmoudi2,GerardVaretMasmoudi} established superpolynomial decay of the boundary layer corrector gradients; as a consequence, they were able to formulate quantitative homogenization error estimates for the oscillating Dirichlet problem on uniformly convex domains, albeit with a suboptimal rate.
+Recently, Armstrong, Kuusi, Mourrat, and Prange \cite{ArmstrongKuusiMourratPrange} have obtained optimal convergence estimates in $L^p$ for $p\geq 2$ for the oscillating Dirichlet problem on uniformly convex domains, in $d=2$ employing also a subsequent regularity result for the effective boundary data by Shen and Zhuge \cite{ShenZhugeRegularity}.
+The case of the analogous \textit{oscillating Neumann problem} has recently been treated by Shen and Zhuge \cite{ShenZhugeNeumann}.

-In principle, similar issues arise in the homogenization of random media: For stationary and suitably decorrelating random coefficient fields $a$ with $a=a^\transpose$, an analogue of the higher-order error estimate \eqref{ErrorBoundFullSpace} has been derived in \cite{BellaFehrmanFischerOtto}.
-More precisely, in the case of such random coefficient fields, solutions to the linear elliptic PDE \eqref{LinearElliptic} on $\mathbb{R}^d$ with smooth right-hand side $f$ may be approximated by a constant-coefficient effective PDE $-\nabla\cdot (\bar a \nabla \bar u)=\nabla \cdot f$ up to an error of order\footnote{Note that for $d=3$ and $d=4$ this error estimate is of fluctuation order and therefore optimal.}
+In principle, similar issues arise in the homogenization of random media: For stationary and suitably decorrelating random coefficient fields $a$ with $a=a^\transpose$, an analogue of the second-order error estimate \eqref{ErrorBoundFullSpace} has been derived in \cite{BellaFehrmanFischerOtto}.
+More precisely, in the case of such random coefficient fields, solutions to the linear elliptic PDE \eqref{LinearElliptic} on $\mathbb{R}^d$ for smooth $f$ may be approximated by a constant coefficient effective PDE $-\nabla\cdot (\bar a \nabla \bar u)=\nabla \cdot f$ up to an error of order\footnote{\,Note that for $d=3$ and $d=4$ this error estimate is of fluctuation order and therefore optimal.}